facebook/fresco/README.md

 compile 'com.facebook.fresco:fresco:0.5.1+'
 ```

-For full details, visit the documentation on our web site, available in English and Chinese:
+For full details, visit the documentation on our web site, available in English, Chinese and Korean:

 <a href="http://frescolib.org/docs/index.html"><img src="http://frescolib.org/static/GetStarted-en.png" width="150" height="42"/></a>